 With the chosen finite cyclic group, generate an ephemeral (random) private key, use the selected group's scalar operation (see 12.4.4.1 (General)) with the private key to generate its ephemeral public key, and indicate the ephemeral public key in the Diffie-Hellman Parameter element.

-Otherwise, an originator shall not include a Diffie-Hellman Parameter element or an RSNE or an RSNXE or a Nonce element in the first Authentication frame for IEEE 802.1X authentication.
+Otherwise, an originator shall not include a Diffie-Hellman Parameter element nor(#162) an RSNE nor(#162) an RSNXE nor(#162) a Nonce element in the first Authentication frame for IEEE 802.1X authentication.

 For the purpose of interoperability, an authenticator or a supplicant shall support group 19, an ECC group defined over a 256-bit prime order field.